lukesalamone/code_nitro/README.md

 nitro my_code.py --lines=5-10
 ```

-3. Download a file from GitHub and convert it to an image.
-You don't need to do anything special, just include the url in place of the filename.
+3. Download a file from GitHub and convert it to an image by including the url in place of the filename.

 ```bash
 nitro https://github.com/lukesalamone/code_nitro/blob/master/nitro.py
 ```

-4. You can remove the shadow and gradient by passing `--plain`.
+## 🎨 Themes

+Nitro comes with a few themes out of the box.
+Creating your own theme is easy as well.
+Just update your theme file in `~/.config/codenitro/themes.json`